mason-ford/site-inspection/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Proper login and user management
+- [ ] Secure authentication and user handling

 See the [open issues](https://github.com/mason-ford/site-inspection/issues) for a full list of proposed features (and known issues).